demux4555/PRTG-PingPong/README.md

 ## Introduction

 A standalone ping sensor w/jitter for PRTG.
 Includes response time (latency), jitter, and packet loss.
+The sensor can function as Master sensor for parent.

 To do this with the sensors bundled with PRTG, you need two separate sensors: [Ping](https://www.paessler.com/manuals/prtg/ping_sensor) and [Ping Jitter](https://www.paessler.com/manuals/prtg/ping_jitter_sensor).
 If you want latency and jitter in the same sensor, you need a total of *three* sensors to accomplish this using the [Sensor Factory Sensor](https://www.paessler.com/manuals/prtg/sensor_factory_sensor).
 Unfortunately, Paessler has [no plans](https://kb.paessler.com/en/topic/60679-ping-jitter-as-additional-channel-in-ping-sensor) of combining these two.